JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

       observation vertical coordinate: depthBelowSoilSurface

 The observation operator in the above example choose array :code:`[0.1, 0.5, 1.0, 2.0]` as vertical coordinate in interpolation, :code:`interpolation method: nearest-neighbor` choose nearest-neighbor interpolation method.

-This is a newly added feature, which is mainly to server the soil moisture assimilation.

 .. code-block:: yaml